alin23/alinpanaitiu.com/content/blog/window-switcher-app-store.md

 ---
 title: "A window switcher on the Mac App Store?
 Is it even possible?"
 subtitle: "Focusing a specific window on macOS felt too cumbersome.
 I tried revamping that from inside the confines of an App Store app.
 So is it possible?"
+description: "Focusing a specific window on macOS felt too cumbersome.
+I tried revamping that from inside the confines of an App Store app.
+So is it possible?"
 excerpt: |-
     Have you ever tried Command Tabbing through 10 different apps, 50 times a day?
 What a pleasant experience, right?